 Explore Scenic Kachemak Bay & Halibut Cove

 You’ll depart from Homer In a small group of just 4-8 people.
 All trips begin with a boat ride of about 30 minutes across the bay, during which you’ll keep an eye out for otters, nesting eagles, and the occasional whale or bear.
-You’ll then have the option of going kayaking or combining paddling with hiking.
 Never kayaked before?
 No problem!
 Everyone gets pro tips before setting off in the kayak, and all technical gear is provided.

 Full-Day Glacier Lake Hike and Kayak